 If there’s one thing about convincing Google your pieces are newsworthy, it’s to persistently put out multiple pieces every day – just like a newspaper (this stuff is so obvious when you think about it).

 Another way is to follow Neil Patel’s advice and write one massive well researched article a month.
-Construct it in such a way as to beat the competition in terms of authority and what Google calls E-A-T (expertise, authoritativeness, and trust), and you win.
+Construct it in such a way as to beat the competition in terms of authority and what Google calls E-E-A-T (experience, expertise, authoritativeness, and trust), and you win.

 But if you want to take over the world completely, do both.
 Short form content for news, long form for traffic growth.